openmls/openmls/book/src/traits/traits.md

 > Please ensure you know what you're doing when implementing your own versions.**

-Because implementing the `OpenMLSCryptoProvider` is challenging, requires tremendous care, and the average OpenMLS consumer does not want (or should) do, we provide two implementations that can be used.
+Because implementing the `OpenMLSCryptoProvider` is challenging, requires tremendous care, and is not what the average OpenMLS consumer wants to (or should) do, we provide two implementations that can be used.

 - [Rust Crypto]
 - [Evercrypt]

 **Rust Crypto Provider**
-The go-to default at the moment is an implementation using common, native Rust crypto implementations.
+The go-to default at the moment is an implementation using commonly used, native Rust crypto implementations.

 **Evercrypt Provider**